spencertipping/tau/doc/utf9.md

 1. Values are immutable once serialized
 2. Serialization claims a length before writing data
-3. Most of UTF9 is fully portable and always big-endian, although there are a few non-portable values, e.g. for oversized heap allocations that don't fit inline into ζ (or anything to do with π₀)
+3. Most of UTF9 is fully portable and always big-endian, although there are a few non-portable values, e.g. for oversized heap allocations that don't fit inline into ζ (or anything to do with π)
 4. Nested values are self-contained and can be accessed just by address
 5. ∃ toplevel stream markers that inform the state of computation without modifying it, and these stream markers may be embedded into other data structures freely
 6. For large data structures, indexes can be generated alongside the value to provide fast lookup